bartolo7/React-Native-E2E-Automation/README.md

 ## 8 Run your first test in Jenksin

 The Jenkins file is a demo to provide you some guidance.
-It requires extra work and fine-tunning as it only runs to test (log in) with the app repo master branch and I got some errors with the IOS device.
+It requires extra work and fine-tunning as it only runs one test, log in, with the app repo master branch and I got some errors with the IOS device.
 This is the Jenkins real view:

 ![Alt text](picture/jenkins_pipeline.png?raw=true "Title")